 Community discussions to take place in May

-Main image: The proposed site for new homes next to Knowle West Health Park.
+Main image: The proposed site for new homes at Knowle West Health Park.
 Picture courtesy of Participatr.

-Residents will now have longer to have their say about plans for new homes on land next to Knowle West Health Park – with the consultation period extended until May.
+Residents will now have longer to have their say about plans for new homes on land at Knowle West Health Park – with the consultation period extended until May.

 The 4.5 hectare site surrounding the Health Park, off Downton Road, is allocated for a range of uses in Bristol’s Local Plan – including community use, open space, business and housing.